srevn/plexmon/README.md

 - Selective partial scans of only changed directories
 - Grouping of filesystem events with the same path to prevent scan overload
 - Directory structure caching to reduce I/O operations
-- Hash tables for cached directories and path lookups during comparisons
+- Using hash tables for path lookups during comparisons
 - Can run as a daemon or in the foreground

 ## Requirements